 Post-Baccalaureate Program

-The Harvard John A. Paulson School of Engineering and Applied Sciences, in partnership with the Harvard Graduate School of Arts and Sciences (GSAS) Research Scholar Initiative, will hosts post-baccalaureate students.
+The Harvard John A. Paulson School of Engineering and Applied Sciences, in partnership with the Harvard Graduate School of Arts and Sciences (GSAS) Research Scholar Initiative, will host post-baccalaureate students.
 This program aims to provide a bridge to graduate education in STEM for students interested in gaining additional skills and enhancing their preparation for graduate education in engineering and applied sciences.
 Eligible students will be preparing to graduate from undergrad or have graduated within the last three years.
 Students will participate in a two-year post-baccalaureate training program in which they will engage in extensive research experience, have access to academic courses, and attend professional development opportunities.

 Research Areas: Applied Physics, Applied Mathematics, Bioengineering, Computer Science, Electrical Engineering, Environmental Science & Engineering, Materials and Mechanical Engineering (Please see examples of faculty mentors and projects below)